Compensation After a Fire Truck Crash in Ada, OK

 Traffic Camera and Surveillance Footage

-Third-party video provide independent evidence.
+Intersection cameras, business surveillance, and other video evidence provide independent evidence.

 Police and Investigation Reports